LTV Syllabus

 Optional Readings:

-2. What go to market approach should AllSpice pursue?
+- What go to market approach should AllSpice pursue?
 Examine their goals for the Series A (exhibit 7b) under each of the three scenarios.
 Which scenarios seems more attractive to investors?
 Which scenario is the better approach to build a long-term, sustainable and valuable business?
-Or these two goals in synch in your opinion?
+Are these two goals in synch in your opinion?

 CLASS 8.
 BLITZY